open-make/airtrack-doc-website/glue.md

 {{BOM}}

->!! **TODO**
->!!
->!! first glue or screw?
->!!
-I think screwing while the ghlue drys

 ## Predrill side plexiglass plates {pagestep}

 Use the following drawing as an orientation to predrill both [310mm x 64mm plexiglass plates](plexiglass.yml#310x64pg){Qty:2} and both [predrilled 480x64 plexiglass plate](fromstep){qty:2}.
-The drawing is looking from the top at the plexiglasses.
+The perspective of the drawing is from the top.
 Keep in mind the orientation of the [predrilled 480x64 plexiglass plate](fromstep).
 It's earlier holes should be close to the upper side.

 #### Constructional drawing (distances in millimeter)
-- Use a [1mm plexiglas drill](tools.yml#1mmdrill){qty: one,cat:tool} for drilling.
+- Use a [2mm plexiglas drill](tools.yml#2mmdrill){qty: one,cat:tool} for drilling.

 ![](images/side_plates.jpg)